Global-Health-Engineering/eth-data-stewardship/workshops/eth4d-skills-course-rdm.md

 Open Research Data - Tools and a workflow for the modern researcher

+# Catalogue Data

-# Abstract
+## Abstract

 Expectations on researchers are increasing.
 Proposals require data management plans, journals expect data underlying publications to be shared, and the Open Science movement creates pressure to make research reproducible.
 It can be overwhelming to identify the tools and platforms that are most suitable to satisfy these expectations.
 In this course, we introduce a set of tools and an opinionated approach commonly used in software development, and increasingly expected to be used in scientific computing.
+Applying Open Science principles to research products has the potential to make knowledge more equally accessible, partly by publishing without barriers to access and reuse, but also through the use of open-source and free software.

-# Objective
+## Objective

 By the end of this course, students will be able to: